Business simulation: Group Discussions

 Van Ments notes that the aim of debriefing is to: deal with factual errors and to tie up loose ends (including scoring); draw out general conclusions about the session; and deduce general lessons which can be extrapolated to the real world.
 Furthermore, the participants should not be allowed to conclude what was learned without receiving feedback (Gentry, 1990).
 The participants need to articulate their perception of what was learned, and the instructor needs to put things into a broader perspective.
 Gentry also expresses that process feedback is much more valuable than outcome feedback.
 As games are less-than-perfect representations of the real world, it should be the decision process used that needs to be applauded or critiqued, not the gaming outcome.

 The importance of reflection, debriefing and feedback highlight the need for business simulations to supported by carefully considered learning outcomes, pedagogy and assessment tasks.
 Student factors such as low motivation to engage and prior skill weaknesses can undermine the ability of authentic assessment regimes to achieve the purported learning benefits.
 The Online Business Simulations Project funded by the Australian Government Office for Learning and Teaching has developed a range of resources to help educators embed simulations into their classes.

+Cognitive assessment of market awareness

+A study in the Journal of Business Research used a Marketplace Simulations game to explore the role of cognitive processes in team decision-making within the context of marketing.
+The paper addressed a gap in existing literature by considering not only behavioral and cultural aspects but also the cognitive aspects of information processing in teams.
+The team gathered data from eight MBA programs across the United States that used Marketplace Simulations in their class.
+The final study included 823 participants, representing 179 MBA teams.
+After the fourth decision round in the simulation, students were told to create a detailed business plan for the remaining four decision rounds.
+They were then given an assessment to measure their perceptions of the market, the symmetry of the team's awareness, team tactical agreement, and team performance.
+Researchers controlled for how many years of real-world work experience each team member had, as well as how much time each one had spent in the simulation.

+The study's results showed that when a management team can perceive, understand, and predict market factors (team market awareness), the company tends to perform better.
+This effect is even stronger when awareness among team members is uneven, with some having a better grasp of certain market elements.
+Additionally, when team members agree on how to approach different aspects of marketing, the impact of team market awareness on performance is even greater.